About Us

 Partner

 Evan has extensive experience raising funds in the private sector, having spent over forty years in the institutional investment management business.
-He was responsible for raising over $5 Billion in that arena and revelled in the personal relationships he developed over the years with trustees, investment managers, entrepreneurs, and philanthropists.
+He was responsible for raising over $5 Billion in that arena and reveled in the personal relationships he developed over the years with trustees, investment managers, entrepreneurs, and philanthropists.

 Evan retired from the investment management business in 2009 but knew he wanted to stay involved in the world of commerce while making a difference in the Midcoast Maine community.
 He has served as a member of the Board of Trustees of the Beth Israel Hospital in Boston, Angel Flight Southeast, Clothes to Kids, President of Harpswell Neck Fire and Rescue Board and Harpswell Santa and for each of those organizations, raised money to help them achieve their objectives.